StefaE/PVForecast/docs/README.md

     # interval        =  0        # interval at which SolCast is read (during daylight only)
     # Latitude        = 50.2      # defaults describe Frankfurt, Germany
     # Longitude       =  8.7
+    # hours           = 168       # defaults to 7 days if pysolcast v1.0.12 is installed
 ```

-[Solcast](https://solcast.com/tools/free-rooftop-solar-forecasting) allows for the free registration of a residental rooftop PV installation of up to 1MWp and allows for up to 50 API calls/day.
+[Solcast](https://solcast.com/free-rooftop-solar-forecasting) allows for the free registration of a residental rooftop PV installation of up to 1MWp and allows for up to 50 API calls/day.
 The registration process provides a 12-digit _resource_id_ (`xxxx-xxxx-xxxx-xxxx`) and a 32 character API key.

 Solcast directly provides a PV forecast (in kW) for 30min intervals, with 10% and 90% confidence level.
 Hence, no further modelling is needed.